 Estimated blocks of the Laver deposit block model were classified based on primarily drill spacing, supported by grade continuity and knowledge of geologic confidence.
-Areas supported by drillholes with a distance of less than roughly 140m were usually classified as Indicated.
-Areas of larger drill spacing and/or lower confidence in geological interpretation or lateral support are classified as Inferred.
-An overview image showing the classification of the Laver deposit block model can be seen in Figure 8.
+Areas supported by at least three holes within search volume 1 were usually classified as Indicated.
+Areas of larger drill spacing are classified as Inferred.
+An overview image showing the classification before the application of Reasonable Prospects for Eventual Economic Extraction (RPEEE) determined by pit optimisation for the Laver deposit block model can be seen in Figure 8.